 Each household may visit up to two different campsites within 12 months of the date they made their donation to the Harris Center.
 To ensure equitable access to this special experience, each visit is limited to a maximum of two consecutive overnights.

 Reservations open for the season on April 1 at 9 a.m. or, in years when April 1 falls on a weekend, at 9 a.m. the following Monday.
-Reservations are made by phone.
-To reserve a site, call the Harris Center at (603) 525-3394 and ask for Diana.
+Although we typically take reservations by phone, due to the COVID-19 pandemic reservations for 2020 camping must be made by email.
+To reserve a site, please email Miles Stahmann.
+Make sure to include your phone number so that he can call you to confirm your reservation.
 Please note that weekend dates in July and August typically fill early.

 Loons are a common sight (and sound!) on Spoonwood Pond. (photo © Bruce Boyer)